Black and white photograph of a cycle race at a Tiree Association Sports Day at Cornaigmore School.

 Maggie Campbell talks about her interview about school meals with Jean MacFadyen of Balemartine in December 2002.
 She talks about the women who prepared the meals, the cooker they used, the cost of the meals and the menu.

-Notes about the Met Station at Cornaig School.
+Four photographs of the Met Station at Cornaig in 1926.

-Photocopied letter to the Director of Air Ministry Met Office dated 24/8/1942 from the Met Office at RAF Tiree.
+Photocopied letter to the Superintendent of the Edinburgh Met Office dated 27/8/1925 from the Argyll County Clerk.